stanleyn/VoPo/README.md

 ## Purpose

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
 Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`.
+The (4) tasks outlines in this readme enable the following:

-1) Running VoPo clustering on a few FCS files
+1) Run VoPo clustering on a few FCS files

-2) Using VoPo features for classification tasks in each of the 3 datasets.
+2) Use VoPo features for classification tasks in each of the 3 datasets.
 Also reproduce the results in Figure 2D.
 Generating distributions of classification accuracies from single vs. repeated metaclustering solutions (Figure 2D.).

-3) Generating comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
+3) Generate comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
 Uses processed data from running 50 iterations of the repeated clustering algorithm.

 Alternatively, in (4) we have provided an example for re-running all clustering results from scratch.
 However this will require downloading FCS files from flow repository and modifying the paths in the scripts to the data, accordingly.